nytiaalex/Color_Classification/README.md

 - There are 640 images inside each class folder. (exeption Green folder)

-3. COLOR_CLASS_v2.ipynb is the complete code for the project
+3. COLOR_CLASS.ipynb is the complete code for the project
 - The code is writen using jupyter notebook
 - The first part of the code is for preparing the data
 - The second part is for creating the training data